tetratelabs/tetrate-service-bridge-sandbox/README.md

 - Terraform destroys only the resources it created (`make destroy`)
 - Terraform stores the `state` across workspaces in different folders locally
-- Cleanup of aws objects created by K8s loadbalancer services (ELB+SGs) is currently manual effort
+- Cleanup of aws objects created by K8s load balancer services (ELB+SGs) is currently manual effort
 - When using GCP, it is possible to use the DNS of the current project instead of the shared one.
 This may be convenient if you don't have permissions to create DNS records in the shared DNS project.
 To have the DNS records created in your project, just use any `fqdn` you want that ends in `.private`.
-Note that `.private` domains won't work in multicluster scenarios, since XCP Edges need a public name to connect to Central.
+Note that `.private` domains won't work in multi-cluster scenarios, since XCP Edges need a public name to connect to Central.
   Alternatively, if you own a domain that you can point to your GCP project, you can use any `fqdn` as long as it does _not_ have the shared DNS suffix (gcp.sandbox.tetrate.io).
 In this case a public DNS zone will be